mlin/GenomicSQLite/docs/guide.md

 Given a TEXT value, return its byte length.
 Given NULL, return NULL.
 Any other input is an error.

+#### JSON functions

+The Genomics Extension bundles the SQLite developers' [JSON1 extension](https://www.sqlite.org/json1.html) and enables it automatically.
+The following conventions are recommended,

+1. JSON object columns should be named *_json with type `TEXT DEFAULT '{}'`.
+2. JSON array columns should be named *_jsarray with type `TEXT DEFAULT '[]'`.

+The JSON1 functions can be used with [generated columns](https://sqlite.org/gencol.html) to effectively enable indices on JSON-embedded fields.

 #### Genomics Extension version

 **↪ GenomicSQLite Version**